AtomMaterialUI/material-theme-docs/docs/configuration/other-tweaks-settings.md

 ### Language Additions

-Take a look to the page [Language Additions](/docs/configuration/color-scheme-additions.md) for more details.
+Take a look at the page [Language Additions](/docs/configuration/color-scheme-additions.md) for more details.

 ----